Learn To Crack the Price Tag Code at These Major Retailers

 For those of you who are not aware, Gap owns Old Navy and they share the same pricing model.
 Here is the skinny:

-• Prices ending in .47, .49, .97 or .99 – Thanks to current Old Navy employee, John, for this tip.
-If the price ends with any of these, then the item is marked as clearance or discontinued and is probably the best price you’re going to get.
+• Prices ending in .47 or .97 – Thanks to current Old Navy employee, John, for this tip.
+If the price ends with either of these, then the item is marked as Final Sale and is the best price you’re going to get.

 • TIP: Keep an eye out for clearance sales where they lower the clearance price by a flat 30% of 40% off.
 They typically do this at the end of the season to clear out old merchandise.